Embeddings of $k$-complexes into $2k$-manifolds: Introduction

-In a special case, when $M = \R^{2k}$, this is the classical embeddability problem initiated by results of van Kampen and Flores~\cite{vankampen32,flores32} on nonembeddability of the $k$-skeleton of the $(2k+2)$-simplex, $\Delta_{2k+2}^{(k)}$ and the $(k+1)$-fold join of three isolated points into $\R^{2k}$.
+The classical setting, related to the first goal, considers the case of embeddings of $k$-complexes into $\R^{2k}$ (a $k$-complex is always embeddable into $\R^{2k+1}$, thus the target dimension $2k$ is the first nontrivial dimension).
+This line of research was initiated by results of van Kampen and Flores~\cite{vankampen32,flores32} on nonembeddability of the $k$-skeleton of the $(2k+2)$-simplex, $\Delta_{2k+2}^{(k)}$, and the $(k+1)$-fold join of three isolated points into $\R^{2k}$.
 This case is in general well understood: If $k \neq 2$, embeddability of $K$ in $\R^{2k}$ is characterized via vanishing of so-called van Kampen obstruction~\cite{vankampen32,shapiro57,wu65,melikhov09}, which is even efficiently computable (details on computability are given in~\cite{matousek-tancer-wagner11}).
 If $k=2$, the obstruction is incomplete~\cite{freedman-krushkal-teichner94}, and it seems to be a challenging problem to determine whether embeddability of $2$-complexes into $\R^4$ is decidable.
 (Only NP-hardness is known~\cite{matousek-tancer-wagner11}.)
 However, there are many interesting target spaces that are not $\R^{2k}$.
 In geometry one often works with projective spaces, incidence problems lead to embeddings into Grassmanians or flag manifolds, etc. A possible concrete example where the ideas of this paper can be useful are considerations of Helly type results as in~\cite{goaoc-patak-patakova-tancer-wagner17}.\footnote{However, our work should be understand only as a first step towards an improvement of~\cite{goaoc-patak-patakova-tancer-wagner17}.
 In particular, we did not attempt to upgrade our results to \emph{homological almost embeddings} which are really used in~\cite{goaoc-patak-patakova-tancer-wagner17}.} Here considerations of a general manifold $M$ become apparent, for example, when considering Helly-type theorems for line transversals as in~\cite{cheong-goaoc-holmsen-petitjean08}.